JuliusNixi/tinder-inbrowserjs-autolike/README.md

 2. Go on [Tinder](https://www.tinder.com).
 3. Log in in the web version with your Account.
 4. Place yourself in the Tinder home (the page with the matches).
-5. On keyboard press CTRL + SHIFT + C. You should be open the tools for developers.
+5. On keyboard press CTRL + SHIFT + C on Google Chrome browser, or search on Google how to open the "developer tools" on your browser.
+You should be open the tools for developers.
 6. Locate and go to the Console tab.
 7. Copy this code line.